 Here are some of the environmental impacts of water balloons:

 One of the major problems we encounter from disposable balloons is their harm to the wildlife ecosystem.
 As we use these regular water balloons during playtime, they are thrown around and potentially left out in the environment.
 Subsequently, they can flow into our waterways and end up in oceans or rivers, near birds, turtles, dolphins, dogs, etc.

 Water balloons for kids and adult pool party gifts have bright colors, and animals often mistake them for food and can consume them by mistake when they find their way into our environment.
 Once ingested, they can fill up an animal's digestional tract, making them believe they are full.

 Sadly wildlife can die of starvation because they choose not to eat, thinking they are already full.
 There are several occasions where researchers discovered water balloon material in animals.
 For instance, the Wildlife Center of Virginia found two balloons in the ventriculus of a dead bald eaglet.

 Also, the rubber bands and strings used to tie water balloons are harmful to animals.
 They can get tangled up or strangled by these strings.
 The strings can also cause serious injury that often leads to a life-threatening illness.
 An example of this is the adult osprey found tangled in balloon strings in August 2016.

 Water balloons are plastic waste that disrupts our terrestrial and water ecosystems.
 Discarded single-use water balloons increase the levels of plastic pollution in the environment.
-After a fun water balloon fight, balloons can blow into rivers, streams, and oceans.
+After a fun water balloon fight on the beach or by the swimming pool, balloons can blow into rivers, streams, and oceans.

 Another problem water balloons pose is their ability to cause power loss.
 Balloons made with foil or metallic material conduct electricity.